 Near La Pointe in Ashland County, Wisconsin — The American Midwest (Great Lakes)

 Location.
-46° 49.179′ N, 90° 40.612′ W. Marker is near La Pointe, Wisconsin, in Ashland County.
-Marker is on Town Park Circle east of Big Bay Road, on the left when traveling east.
-Marker is in Big Bay Town Park, mounted on the restroom building near the east end of the parking lot.
+46° 49.181′ N, 90° 40.569′ W. Marker is near La Pointe, Wisconsin, in Ashland County.
+Marker is on Town Park Circle east of Big Bay Road.
+Located in Big Bay Town Park at the east end of the parking lot.
 Touch for map.
-Marker is at or near this postal address: 2305 Town Park Circle, La Pointe WI 54850, United States of America.
+Marker is at or near this postal address: 2305 Town Park Cir, La Pointe, Wisconsin 54860, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Gidanamikaagoo omaa Mooningwanekaaning (within shouting distance of this marker); Early Vessels (approx. 5.9 miles away); Madeline Island (approx. 6 miles away); La Pointe Indian Cemetery (approx. 6 miles away); The Booth Cooperage (approx. 6˝ miles away); Memorial to Commercial Fishermen of Bayfield (approx. 6˝ miles away); Bayfield Historic Waterfront (approx. 6˝ miles away); A Turning Point in Place and Time (approx. 6.6 miles away).
 Touch for a list and map of all markers in La Pointe.

 Credits.
 This page was last revised on January 27, 2021.
 It was originally submitted on January 26, 2021, by McGhiever of St Paul, Minnesota.
 This page has been viewed 29 times since then.
 Photos: 1, 2. submitted on January 26, 2021, by McGhiever of St Paul, Minnesota. • Mark Hilton was the editor who published this page.